subek-acharya/L0-L1-Linf-Attack-Modules/readme.md

-# L0/L1/Linf Attack Modules

-# L0 Sparse Adversarial Attack Framework
+# L0 White-Box Adversarial Attack

-A comprehensive PyTorch implementation for evaluating the robustness of deep learning models using L0-norm constrained adversarial attacks with sparse perturbations.
+A comprehensive PyTorch implementation for evaluating the robustness of deep learning models using L0-norm constrained white-box adversarial attacks with sparse perturbations.

 ## 🔍 Overview

-This project implements three variants of L0-norm adversarial attacks designed to evaluate model robustness under sparse pixel perturbations.
+This project implements three variants of L0-norm white-box adversarial attacks designed to evaluate model robustness under sparse pixel perturbations.
 The framework includes a binary search algorithm to automatically find the optimal sparsity level (minimum number of pixels to perturb) required to successfully fool a classifier.

+**Attack Type:** White-Box (full access to model parameters, architecture, and gradients)

 This implementation is based on the paper: